Transfer Student Financial Aid: Step-by-Step

 - This includes fall 2017, spring 2018, and summer 2018.

-- Submit your FAFSA (ASU Federal School Code 001081) before ASU's priority filing date of January 1, 2017 to maximize the amount of financial aid you receive when you transfer to ASU.
-Eligible students who apply by this date have a greater chance of receiving need-based aid.
+- Submit your FAFSA (ASU Federal School Code 001081) before ASU's priority filing date of Jan.
+1, 2017 to maximize the amount of financial aid you receive when you transfer to ASU.
 We encourage you to submit your FAFSA even if the priority filing date has passed.

 - The FAFSA is a free application, so avoid online scams requesting payment.